livingdocsIO/documentation/README.md

 ### Icons

-Some icons where copied individually to `themes/hugo-docs/assets/svg` from
+Some icons were copied individually to `themes/hugo-docs/assets/svg` from
 <https://primer.style/octicons/>.

 ## Document Headers